Harold Moukoudi

 Harold Desty Moukoudi (born 27 November 1997) is a professional footballer who plays as a centre-back for Super League Greece club AEK Athens.
-Born in France, he represents Cameroon at international level.
+Born in France, he represented Cameroon at international level.

 Early life

 Moukoudi was born in Bondy, the same commune that Kylian Mbappé hails from.
 His parents were born in Douala, Cameroon.
 He acquired French nationality on 17 January 2000 through the collective effect of his father's naturalization.

 Club career

 Saint-Étienne

 At the end of the contract in June 2019, he signed on 29 March 2019 in favour of AS Saint-Étienne.
 Moukoudi takes his first steps under the on 10 August 2019, the first day of the 2019–20 Ligue 1 season against the Dijon FCO.
 He is in central defense alongside Loïc Perrin and participates in the Les Vertss victory over the score of two goals to one.

 On 31 January 2020 he was loaned to Middlesbrough.
 He is remembered by Saint-Étienne as early as July, in order to compete in the Coupe de France final against PSG.
 Moukoudi established himself in the Les Verts workforce as a reliable defence value in the following year.
 But the 2021-2022 season of the former Le Havre is a nightmare that he competes in 26 games under the green jersey, and wins no victory.
-The latter were relegated to Ligue 2 after a lose in return against Auxerre.
+The latter were relegated to Ligue 2 after a loss in return against Auxerre.